metacritical/scmbag/README.md

 Scheme is Fast (Specifically chicken scheme takes half as much time as scmpuff).
 <img src="https://i.imgur.com/jFP9sub.png" title="source: imgur.com" />

+#### Any other reason i should use SCMBAG instead of SCMBREEZE or SCMPUFF ?
+It works great on 'Monorepos', speed is its main advantage hands down beats the other two.

 ## Installation/Compile